-In the Netherlands, corporate income tax is levied at the rate of 20% for tax profits up to EUR 200,000 and 25% for the excess part over this amount on the worldwide income of resident companies, which is determined by modifying accounting income for certain exclusions and allowances for tax purposes for the related year.
-These rates will be applied as 19% and 25% in 2019, as 16.50% and 22.55% in 2020 and as 15% and 20.50% in 2021.
-Based on the unilateral decree for the avoidance of double taxation between Turkey and The Netherlands, the dividend taxation is nil as of 1 January 2018.
-Under the Dutch taxation system, tax losses can be carried forward to offset against future taxable income for nine years.
+In the Netherlands, corporate income tax is levied at the rate of 16.5% for tax profits up to EUR 200,000 and 25% for the excess part over this amount on the worldwide income of resident companies which is determined by modifying accounting income for certain exclusions and allowances for tax purposes for the related year.
+These rates will be applied as 16.5% and 25% in 2020, as 15% and 21.7% in 2021.
+Based on the unilateral decree for the avoidance of double taxation between Turkey and The Netherlands, the dividend taxation is nil as of 1 January 2018 under certain conditions.
+Under the Dutch taxation system, tax losses can be carried forward to offset against future taxable income for six years.
 Tax losses can be carried back to the prior year.
+Companies must file their tax returns within five months following the end of the tax year to which they relate, unless the company applies for an extension (normally an additional eleven months).
+Tax returns are open for five years from the date of final assessment of the tax return during which time the tax authorities have the right to audit tax returns, and the related accounting records on which they are based, and may issue re-assessments based on their findings.
+The corporate income tax for the Germany branch is 30%.

-Notes to the Consolidated Financial Statements As of and for the Year Ended 31 December 2019 (Currency: Thousands of Turkish Lira (TL))
+Notes to the Consolidated Financial Statements As of and for the Year Ended 31 December 2020 (Currency: Thousands of Turkish Lira (TL))